 Baby Café USA is a non-profit organization dedicated to promoting and supporting the development of US Baby Cafés.
-Baby Café USA is an international affiliate of Baby Café Charitable Trust.
+Baby Café USA is an international affiliate of Baby Café UK.

 Currently, approximately 75% of all US women start breastfeeding, but of those moms, 60% do not reach their own goals.
 Baby Cafes offer support and trouble-shooting in the very early weeks as well as assistance with pumping and maintaining supply if moms return to work outside the home.